neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 - React `--template react`

 Angular and Vue tempaltes are in progress.
 Whereas you can use legacy templates if you need from [here](https://github.com/neutralinojs?utf8=%E2%9C%93&q=template&type=&language=).

+`neu build`

+Once the sources files are modified (Javascript, TypeScript, CSS like files) you can use this command to transpile those files and apply changes to your application.

+`neu run`

+Executes current application.(This will execute specific binary depending on your operating system)

+`neu release`

+For preparing your application for a release.
+This command will create `dist` folder and put all the required content of the application and it will create a zipped release.